mistidinzy/ReadingNotes/revisionscloud.md

 # Revisions & The Cloud

 ## Cloning GitHub Repository
+   Cloning your GitHub repo allows you to save a local copy of your repository onto your computer.
+   You can then make changes to this copy and feed those through to your remote copy later.

 ### To clone a Repo from GitHub to your computer:
  * Go to your Repo's page on GitHub.